Is Why Would I Lie? a Hit or Flop? Official Box Office Record & Profit Analysis

 Detailed Financial Report

-In the competitive landscape of 1980, Why Would I Lie? debuted as a Comedy / Drama film with significant commercial expectations.
+Marking its arrival in 1980, Why Would I Lie? positioned itself as a Comedy / Drama film aiming for mass appeal.
 The production path for this project involved significant capital, with a reported budget of approximately $4.5M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory